nstolk/docs/gitea/gitea.md

 We'll assume you've already setup a basic Nginx config for your domain.
 In this example we've already configured the domain `nicks.computer` and now we want to add a subdomain where Gitea will run.
 The fully qualified domain name will be `git.nicks.computer`.

-Open the Nginx configuration file
+Open the Nginx configuration file:

     sudo nano /etc/nginx/sites-available/nicks.computer

-Paste the following contents in a new server block
+Paste the following contents in a new server block:

     upstream gitea {
         server 127.0.0.1:3000;